8 Steps Toward a Successful Job Search

-This article is about setting a stage for a successful job search.
+This article is about setting the stage for a successful job search.
 When unemployment characterizes many economies, people forget about the necessary steps for a successful job search.
 The truth remains that a successful job search is a process that requires adequate preparation.
 Here are eight essential stages for a successful job search.

 - Knowing what you want.